sabbir-rupom/akaash-rest-api/usage_guide/app_configuration.rst

             // Do your staff
         }
 - **CLIENT_VERSION**
-    - Current application version in Server.
+    - Current application version in Server [ in Integer Number ]
     - Purpose of this parameter is to crosscheck the client request with the server application.
     - If there exists multiple version of client software application, based on their client version parameter in API request, server application may decide whether the API request will be redirected to the proper url / directory path or disallow the request call
     ::